razshare/catpaw/README.md

 ```bash
 compsoer start
 ```
+The `compsoer start` composer script can be used in production.

 # Build & Run

-It is recommended, but not required, to build your application into a single `.phar` file using
+It is possible, but not required, to build your application into a single `.phar` file using

 ```bash
 composer build